Deep Inelastic Processes and the Equations of Motion: Zero order term: the QCD parton model

 where $\theta$ = $arcsin |{\bf p}_\bot|/|{\bf p}|$ is the angle between the nucleon momentum and the quark momentum, while $A$ is weakly energy dependent.
-Since $|{\bf p}|$ is of order $Q$ and $|{\bf p}_\bot|$ of order $M$, our result can be understood\footnote{This observation is the fruit of a stimulating discussion with Nello Paver.}.
+But $|{\bf p}|$ is of order $Q$ and $|{\bf p}_\bot|$ of order $M$.
+Therefore eq. (\ref{ampl}) reproduces the $Q$-dependence of the coefficients relative to the above mentioned functions\footnote{This observation is the fruit of a stimulating discussion with Nello Paver.}.